samplchallenges/SAMPL7/README.md

 ### PHIP2 binding prediction

-We are excited to announce a new set of SAMPL7 challenges focusing on protein-ligand binding, in partnership with the XChem facility for fragment screening at Diamond Light Source.
+We recently ran a set of SAMPL7 challenges focusing on protein-ligand binding, in partnership with the XChem facility for fragment screening at Diamond Light Source.
 The second bromodomain of PHIP (PHIP2) was targeted in an extensive X-ray crystallographic fragment screening experiment, leading to the 3D structures of multiple hits.
 This SAMPL7 challenge will take advantage of this dataset, addressing computational methods for the discrimination of binders from non-binders, binding pose predictions, and the unique opportunity to select new candidate ligands from a database, to be validated experimentally by X-ray crystallography at the Diamond Light Source (Harwell, UK).

-This challenge breaks out into at least three stages on a tight timeline:
+This challenge was broken out into at least three stages on a tight timeline:
 1) Identification of binders from fragment screening
 2) Prediction of fragment binding modes
 3) Selection of new compounds for screening from an experimental database

-Stage 3 is now open and focuses selection of possible new binders from a library.
-See [protein_ligand/README.md](protein_ligand/README.md) for full details.

 ### Gibb Deep Cavity Cavitand (GDCC) binding of guests

-One host-guest series is based on the Gibb Deep Cavity Cavitands (GDCCs), familiar from SAMPL4-6.
+One host-guest series was based on the Gibb Deep Cavity Cavitands (GDCCs), familiar from SAMPL4-6.
 However, this challenge we swap one of the hosts; previously, we used octa acid (OA) and tetramethyl octa acid (TEMOA); this challenge revisits OA but also utilizes a variant which changes the location of the carboxylates.
 Both were developed in the laboratory of Dr. Bruce Gibb (Tulane U), who will provide binding free energies and enthalpies, measured by ITC.
 In this case the challenge is to predict binding of eight compounds to *exo*-OA (a new host created and studied by the Gibb group and first disclosed in this challenge), and two of these to OA; the other six have been studied previously in OA and can *optionally* be submitted.
 Existing benchmark datasets based on the OA host may be of interest for those preparing to tackle these new complexes: https://github.com/MobleyLab/benchmarksets; this perpetual review paper also provides a good introduction to the sampling and experimental issues which are known to be relevant in these systems.
 See the [README on this challenge](host_guest/GDCC_and_guests/README.md) for more details.

 ### Modified acyclic cucurbituril (TrimerTrip) binding of guests

-The Isaacs lab is contributing data on binding of a series of guests to an acyclic cucubituril host, codenamed "TrimerTrip", as detailed in `host_guest/Isaacs_clip`.
+The Isaacs lab contributed data on binding of a series of guests to an acyclic cucubituril host, codenamed "TrimerTrip", as detailed in `host_guest/Isaacs_clip`.
 Guests include compounds which overlap with the GDCC and cyclodextrin-derivative challenges, with a total of roughly 15 complexes being examined.
 See the [README on this challenge](host_guest/Isaacs_clip/README.md) for more details.

 ### The cyclodextrin derivatives challenge

-The Gilson lab is measuring binding of two guests to ten different hosts, comprising beta-cyclodextrin as well as nine different cyclodextrin derivatives which have a single functional group added at one location around the rim of the cavity.
+The Gilson lab imeasured binding of two guests to ten different hosts, comprising beta-cyclodextrin as well as nine different cyclodextrin derivatives which have a single functional group added at one location around the rim of the cavity.
 Binding is being characterized via ITC and NMR.
 The two guest compounds (R-rimantadine and trans-4-methylcyclohexanol) overlap with those used in the TrimerTrip and GDCC challenges.
 [Full details](host_guest_description.md) are available.
 Binding to beta-cyclodextrin can optionally be submitted, but literature values for these compounds are available.

 ## MANIFEST
 - [`physical_property`](physical_property): Details on the physical property challenge